segmentio/segment-docs/src/connections/storage/catalog/bigquery/index.md

     Once you've done so, you should see BigQuery in the "Resources" section of Cloud Platform.
   - **Note:** make sure [billing is enabled](https://support.google.com/cloud/answer/6293499#enable-billing) on your project, or Segment will not be able to write into the cluster.
-3. Copy your project ID, as you will need it when creating your warehouse source in the Segment app.
+3. Copy the project ID.
+You will need it when you create a warehouse source in the Segment app.

 ### Create a Service Account for Segment